yesh2612/student-webdev-labs/reflection.md

 03-CSS Lab Exercise

 I conducted accessibility evaluations on all four HTML tasks using WAVE AIM, ensuring adherence to accessibility standards.
-Additionally, I validated the HTML code through the W3C Markup Validation Service to confirm compliance with industry best practices.x
+Additionally, I validated the HTML code through the W3C Markup Validation Service to confirm compliance with industry best practices.

+04-Flexbox Lab Exercise
+I performed accessibility checks on all four HTML projects using WAVE AIM to guarantee they met accessibility norms.
+Furthermore, I used the W3C Markup Validation and W3C CSS Validation Service to validate the HTML and CSS code, ensuring they align with established industry standards.

 Enter your reflections on this section here.